jayposs/bobb/info/technical_notes.md

 The **PutIndex** request is used to load index buckets.

-The **Index Loader** (indexloader/indexloader.go) can be used to create and bulk load an index bucket.
+Pgm **indexloader/indexloader.go** can be used to create and bulk load an index bucket.
 Use it as an example, but feel free to load indexes however you want.
 Not all records in a bucket need be indexed for every index (think sparse index).

+See **indexrecs/indexrecs.go** for example pgm that loads index records for specific data records.

 Generally, index records should be created from existing records.
 The func MergeFlds uses a fastjson parsed record for input.
 It is a handy way to create index keys from multiple values in the record.
 See indexloader.go for example.

 If the dataset is fairly static, for example once daily updates, a batch process to completely recreate the index